-Barton College offers undergraduate programs leading to the initial North Carolina license, and one graduate program, designed for practicing teachers who have a current license in Elementary Education, leading to the Master of Education in Elementary Education.
+Barton College offers undergraduate programs leading to the initial North Carolina license, and two graduate programs, the Master of Education in Elementary Education is designed for practicing teachers who have a current license in Elementary Education, and the Master of School Administration program is designed to prepare candidates to earn a North Carolina principal's license.
 All teacher education programs are accredited by the National Council for the Accreditation of Teacher Education (NCATE) and the North Carolina Department of Public Instruction (DPI).